Written byAsmit JoshionJanuary 31, 2018

 Step-1: Make life easier by structuring the files

-Our first course of action will be to figure out how we can filter unwanted content and create easily manageable files.
+Our first course of action will be to figure out how we can filter unwanted content and create easily manageable files using Python and Pandas.

 import pandas as pd